 Abby changes her mind when Maxine reminds her of a casual acquaintance, widowed chemical engineer Jake Iverson (Brian Keith), who she has not seen or thought about in six or seven years.

-Abby and Jake’s new-found relationship does not start off well, but when a serious courtship does begin, their respective children – most specifically Abby’s oldest, late teen Flip McClure (John Findlater), and Jake’s only offspring, late teen Stacey Iverson (Barbara Hershey) – are their biggest obstacles as Flip and Stacey don’t want their role of male and female head of their respective household replaced.
+Abby and Jake’s new-found relationship does not start off well, but when a serious courtship does begin, their respective children – most specifically Abby’s oldest, late teen Flip McClure (John Findlater), and Jake’s only offspring, late teen Stacey Iverson (Barbara Hershey) – are their biggest obstacles as Flip and Stacey don’t want their role of the male and female head of their respective household replaced.

 When Abby and Jake eventually get married, one other pressure is how they will live while both their too-small houses wait to be sold.